rafaelmaeuer/Asus-UX32VD-Hackintosh/README.md

 - If the system boots
   - Start macOS Update from `System Settings` -> `Software Update`
   - With OpenCore the update process should work automatically
-    - If `Software Update` shows `Mac version is up to date`, download macOS Installer from AppStore and initialize the update manually
+    - If `Software Update` shows `Mac version is up to date`, download macOS Installer from AppStore (use another Mac) and initialize the update manually
 - If system doesn't boot on one of these steps
   - Try to fix the problem or revert to the latest backup